 The guest driver will only be covered under your plan if certain conditions are met.
 Otherwise, you could still be on the hook for legal liability without having insurance coverage.
 These requirements include the following:

 - The owner of the vehicle must agree that the guest driver can use the car.
 This prevents situations where someone has stolen your car or is otherwise using it without permission.
 Generally, you also will not be legally liable for an accident when someone has taken your vehicle and caused an accident.

 - You cannot lend your vehicle to another person regularly without naming that person on the insurance policy.
-For example, if you allow your neighbour to use your car every weekend so he can get to work, your friend should be named on the policy.
-You can update your coverage to include your neighbour as an occasional driver.
+For example, if you allow your neighbor to use your car every weekend so he can get to work, your friend should be named on the policy.
+You can update your coverage to include your neighbor as an occasional driver.

 - The driver who uses your vehicle must also be licensed and legally permitted to drive in British Columbia (or another province or territory).
 You cannot lend your car to someone who does not have a license and expect coverage.

 It is important to keep in mind that when you lend your vehicle to someone else, you are also letting him or her “borrow” your insurance coverage.
 Generally, any requirement or restriction that applies to you will also apply to the guest driver as well.